docker/docs/ee/dtr/admin/configure/external-storage/nfs.md

 ### Reconfigure DTR to use NFS

 When upgrading from a previous version of DTR that is already using NFS, you can continue using the same configurations.
-If you want to use **NFS v4**, see [docker/dtr reconfigure](../../../../../reference/dtr/2.6/cli/reconfigure/) for more NFS options.
+To support **NFS v4**, additional NFS reconfiguration options have been added to the CLI.
+See [docker/dtr reconfigure](../../../../../reference/dtr/2.6/cli/reconfigure/) for more details.

 To take advantage of the new DTR built-in support for NFS, you can